 1. Put Down the Cell Phone

-Dave and I have travelled for a long time.
-Well before we started a travel blog we visited 40 countries over a span of 8 years.
-We have actually blogging less time than we’ve been traveling.
-We remember the days when you couldn’t share a moment instantly with your online friends.
-Travel was about being in the moment and it was those times that we truly had the life changing experiences and appreciated a deep connection with the land we were visiting and within ourselves.
+We have actually been blogging less time than we've been traveling.
+We remember the days when you couldn't share a moment instantly with your online friends.
+Travel was about being in the moment and it was those times that we truly had the life changing experiences.
 Now we watch groups of people spend so much time capturing the perfect selfie at a monument or lookout, that they forget to see what is in front of them.
-People are spending more time looking at social media than taking in what is right before their eyes.
-A photo is wonderful, but it’s how you feel in the moment that you will remember forever.
-Take time to enjoy the moment, stop caring about posting immediately to SnapChat or Instagram and take in the beauty of the earth.
-It’s a marvellous world that is full of noise right now.
+A photo is wonderful, but it's how you feel in the moment that you will remember forever.
+It's a marvellous world that is full of noise right now.
 Travel gives you the opportunity to block out the noise, so put down your smartphone and be present instead.

 2. Don't Go Into Debt

-If you don’t have the cash to travel, don’t do it.
+If you don't have the cash to travel, don't do it.
 Instead, enjoy getaways in your own backyard.
-When Dave and I were dreaming of traveling but we were stuck working, we explored a lot of our home province of Ontario.
-We stayed out of debt by packing up the bikes and camping gear and lived frugally while we explored bike trails, climbing walls, lakes and rivers.
-We barely spent any money and we learned to appreciate the beauty of what was right around the corner.
+When Dave and I were dreaming of traveling but we were stuck working, we explored a lot of our home province of Ontario, Canada.
+We stayed out of debt by packing up our bikes and camping gear for cheap weekend getaways.
+We lived frugally while we explored our own backyard.
 Think about it.
 If you have just finished up an amazing life changing experience traveling the world, you will be filled with ideas, inspiration and excitement.
 If after that trip you have to go home to a pile of debt, that inspiration will immediately be squashed due to the stress of debt.
-Instead of making plans for your future, you’ll be stuck in a rut of having to work to pay off that debt leaving you no freedom to try new hobbies or other things.
-Save for your travels and then when you have enough money, go.
-But not before.

 Read more travel tips at: How to Travel on a Budget